sbnguah/MedStatsBook/_book/Import-Data-In-R.md

 In this chapter, we discuss ways of getting data into R, either by directly entering it into R or importing it from another software.
 In R, a data frame is the data structure desirable for data analysis.
 With the advent of the `tidy data`, a tibble is now the predominant data structure being used.
 For this section, we will be reading in various file formats and presenting them as a tibble.

 ## Using data in R packages
 Many packages in R come with data that can be used for practice.
-To be able to use a dataset in a specific package that package first has to be installed.
-For instance, to be able to use the the data `Oswego` data native to the package `epiDisplay` we first ensure the package is installed by running the command line below:
+To be able to use a dataset in a specific package, that package first has to be installed.
+For instance, to be able to use the data `Oswego` native to the package `epiDisplay`, we first ensure the package is installed by running the command line below: